MatiasVL/switchfully-version-control-git/30-enterprise-software-development-java/10-build-and-dependency-management/30-dependencies/dep-codelab01/README.md

         ```
         javac -d "output" -cp "lib/guava-version.jar" src/main/java/application/*.java
         ```
-        - We overwrite the classpath with the Guava jar.
+        - We set the classpath with the Guava jar.
 Your code should compile
 9. Run the application using the command line
     - From inside the ```output``` folder, run command:
         ```
         java  -cp .;"../lib/guava-version.jar" application/MyApplication
         ```
-    - Yet again, we do have to overwrite the classpath so that it contains the current directory AND the Guava jar
+    - Yet again, we do have to set the classpath.
+This time we have to make sure that it contains the current directory (`.`) AND (`;`) the Guava jar (`"../lib/guava-version.jar"`)
     - You should see the output of your application
 10. Now, let's package the entire application as a JAR
     - However, we need to "tell" our JAR where to find its external dependencies...
 11. Create a ```MANIFEST.MF``` file in the ```META-INF``` folder
     - It should contain the following content (+ an extra empty line)
         ```
         Class-Path: ../lib/guava-version.jar
         ```
     - It's considered good practice to put your ```MANIFEST.MF``` file in a ```META-INF``` folder
         - Normally you would place the ```META-INF``` in ```src/main/resources``` but for simplicity we keep it in the root folder
-        - Most of the time the MANIFEST.MF file will be auto generated
+        - Most of the time the MANIFEST.MF file will be auto generated when using the `jar` tool (we can add entries to it, e.g. using option `-e` to add a Main-Class).
 12. Still inside your ```output``` folder, run the following command
     ```
     jar cfme  my-dependency-project.jar "../META-INF/Manifest.MF" application.MyApplication application/*.class